hariharan2383/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 7.Apply new unknown values
 ## Program:
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: Aaron Dominic
+Developed by: Srihariharan S A
-RegisterNumber:  212221040001
+RegisterNumber:  212221040160
 ```
 import pandas as pd
 data=pd.read_csv('/content/Placement_Data.csv')